top of page

 • 4 min read

-If you’ve ever been to the dentist, chances are you’ve had dental X-rays taken.
-But have you ever wondered who’s responsible for those images?
+If you’ve ever been to the dentist, you’ve likely had dental X-rays taken.
+Have you ever wondered who captures those images?
 That’s where dental radiographers and trained dental professionals come in!

-If you're looking for an entry-level dental career or hoping to expand your skills as a dental assistant, getting certified in dental radiography might be the perfect next step for you.
-This career path is perfect if you want to work in the dental field without spending years in school.
+If you're pursuing an entry-level career in dentistry or looking to enhance your skills as a dental assistant, certification in dental radiography could be your next best step.
+This career path allows you to work in the dental field without the need for years of schooling.

-In this blog, we’ll break down the simple steps to getting certified, including the training you’ll need, the DANB Radiation Health and Safety (RHS) exam, and the different ways to complete your clinical requirements.
-Whether you’re new to dentistry or a dental assistant looking to level up, there are flexible options to fit your schedule—including online courses and on-the-job training.
+In this blog, we will outline the essential steps to becoming certified.
+We will cover the training requirements, score on the DANB Radiation Health and Safety (RHS) exam, and explore various ways to fulfill your clinical requirements.
+Whether you are new to the field or a dental assistant wanting to enhance your qualifications, flexible options exist—including online courses and on-the-job training.

-We’ll also cover state requirements, study tips, and what to expect after certification.
-You’ll have a clear roadmap to start your journey as a dental radiographer—and you might be surprised at how fast you can get there!
+We will also discuss state requirements, effective study tips, and what to anticipate after certification.
+You will acquire a structured roadmap to guide you on your journey as a dental radiographer—and you may be surprised at how quickly you can get started!

 What Is a Dental Radiographer?

-A dental radiographer is a specialized professional responsible for capturing and sometimes interpreting dental X-rays (radiographs) to assist dentists in diagnosing oral health conditions.
-While licensed dentists and specialists interpret these images, trained dental assistants and radiography-certified professionals are the ones who take them.
+A dental radiographer is a specialized professional responsible for capturing and interpreting dental X-rays (radiographs).
+These images assist dentists in diagnosing oral health conditions.
+While licensed dentists and specialists primarily interpret the images, trained dental assistants and radiography-certified professionals often capture them.

 Responsibilities of a Certified Dental Radiographer: